Will USCIS Furloughs Delay Processing Times?

 Updated on August 16, 2020

 2020 has not been an easy year to try to get a U.S. visa.
-So far, this year has seen the implementation of the new, more onerous public charge rule (which is on hold for now while it is challenged in court), temporary closure of U.S. consulates and USCIS offices due to COVID-19, temporary border closures, a presidential proclamation halting the issuance of many types of visas and now, a threatened furlough of USCIS employees.
+So far, this year has seen the implementation of the new, more onerous public charge rule, temporary closure of U.S. consulates and USCIS offices due to COVID-19, temporary border closures, a presidential proclamation halting the issuance of many types of visas and now, a threatened furlough of USCIS employees.

 USCIS (United Sates Citizenship and Immigration Services) has requested a $1.2 billion bailout from Congress, stating that they need these additional funds to continue operations.
 They blame the budget shortfall on the COVID-19 pandemic and say that without this additional funding they will be forced to furlough 13,400 of their 18,700 employees, which is more than 70% of their workforce.

 Unlike most government agencies, USCIS is mostly self-funded.
 95% of their budget comes from the processing fees they charge for adjudicating immigration applications.
 USCIS maintains that COVID-19 has caused a decrease in such applications, decreasing overall revenue by 60%.
 They propose repaying this money by a 10% increase on most agency fees.
 This fee hike would be on top of the approximately 20% fee increase already expected to take effect in October.
 Furlough of federal workers are not uncommon, with three in the past 10 years due to government shutdowns.
 However, since USCIS is mostly self-funded, it has been unaffected by such shutdowns in the past.